ruediger/help.github.com/_posts/2010-08-29-pull-requests.md

  * Additional commits pushed to the pull request's branch.
  * File and line notes left on any of the commits included in the pull request's range.

-Pull request comments are Markdown compatibility, so you can embed images, use preformatted text blocks, and other formatting supported by Markdown.
+Pull request comments are Markdown compatible, so you can embed images, use preformatted text blocks, and other formatting supported by Markdown.

 ## Merging a Pull Request